Mestway/DopCert-Website/index.markdown

 group: "navigation"
 id: home
 ---
+### About

-DopCert is a framework developed in [Coq Proof Assistant](https://coq.inria.fr/) for formally verify query optimizations in databases.
+DopCert is a framework developed in [Coq Proof Assistant](https://coq.inria.fr/) for formally verifing query optimizations in databases.
 It consists of the following parts:

 1. HoTTSQL, a language that covers all SQL features, such as selection-projection-join, aggregation, correlated subqueries, index.
 We provide a *machine checkable denotational semantics* of HoTTSQL using [Homotopy Type Theory](https://homotopytypetheory.org/) for proving rewriting rules.
 2. A library that consists of building blocks of proofs and automatic decision procedures (e.g. decision procedure for conjunctive queries).